 - Describe the psychological and physical benefits that relationships provide in later life

 - Discuss the disease-related and age-related sexual changes for men and women

 - Identify at least three behavior choices that promote healthy aging

-Gannett Healthcare Group is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.
+OnCourse Learning is an approved sponsor by The New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/18.